 5.1 Introduction

-This document introduces a baseline architecture for supporting 3GPP interworking and 3GPP Cellular Internet of Things (CioT) features such as IP and non-IP data Control Plane Data Delivery.
+The present document introduces a baseline architecture for supporting 3GPP interworking and 3GPP Cellular Internet of Things (CioT) features such as IP and non-IP data Control Plane Data Delivery.
 It describes how the oneM2M system may leverage the IoT related features and services that 3GPP added in releases 10 through 15.
 Features and services may be accessed by an ADN-AE, MN-CSE, or an ASN-CSE that is hosted on a UE and an IN-CSE that is able to access services that are exposed by a MNO.